Wangchimei/javascript_advanced/readme.md

 ## Null vs Undefined

-- Undefined - For variables that have not yet been defined (Automatically assigned)
+- Undefined - For variables that have not yet been defined (automatically assigned)

 ```